Because you’re tired of feeling miserable…

 The Ultimate Guide on How to Use Essential Oils - Read More

-Best for: Hay fever, sinusitis, skin allergies, hives, eczema
+Best for: Hay fever, sinusitis, blocked nose, skin allergies, hives, red bumps, eczema

 When it comes to sorting out hay fever, Roman chamomile essential oil - another potent anti-inflammatory and antihistamine - can be used to soothe irritated sinuses and so help clear up all that excess mucus, a blocked nose and sneezing.
 A study suggests that a combination of chamomile, lemongrass and sandalwood oils can actually reduce the histamine response by almost half.

 Chamomile has also been shown to provide quick relief for many skin allergies – whether they be easing the itchiness from eczema, hives, or other allergic rashes.
 It’s great for calming the nervous system too…